asngrads/2020-07-27-ecr2/index.md

 <p>
-  To participate in this workshop, you will need to do the following:
+  To participate in this workshop, you will need to:
   <ol>
   <li> Install <a href="https://datacarpentry.org/genomics-workshop/setup.html">all software</a> for the Data Carpentry Genomics workshops.
   <li> Download all data required to complete the workshop.
 These data are located <a href="https://figshare.com/articles/Data_Carpentry_Genomics_beta_2_0/7726454">here</a> and <a href="https://figshare.com/articles/Data_Carpentry_Genomics_beta_2_0/7726454">placeholder</a>.
 These datasets are from <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4988878/">Tenaillon et al. (2016)</a> and <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4988878/">placeholder</a>, respectively.</li>
   <li> Install an up-to-date web browser, such as <a href="https://www.mozilla.org/en-US/firefox/new/">Firefox</a> or <a href="https://www.google.com/chrome/?brand=CHBD&gclid=EAIaIQobChMI_tCMyIGF6gIVkMDACh3_QAwBEAAYASAAEgIe7PD_BwE&gclsrc=aw.ds">Chrome</a></li>
   <li> Install <a href="https://zoom.us">Zoom</a> and <a href="https://slack.com">Slack</a>.
 The workshop will be broadcast via private Zoom and Slack channels.
-Links to these channels will be emailed to all applicants two weeks before the event.
+Links to these channels will be emailed to all applicants two weeks before the event.</li>
 </ol>
 </p>
 <p>
   Data Carpentry maintains a <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">list of common issues</a> that occur during installation, which may be helpful for applicants as they install the required software.
 </p>